aridjayarecipes/cutesrecipes.web.app/content/post/2283-steps-to-prepare-ultimate-bitter-gourd-with-pork-belly-with-black-bean-sauce-on.md

 recipeinstructions:
 - "Cut the Bitter gourd thinly and put some salt, let it sit a while.
 Wash and squeeze out the water and dry use kitchen towel"
 - "Heat pan, put 2tbsp cooking oil, add in Chopped shallots,garlic and chili padi.fry a while."
 - "Add in black bean sauce fry a while,put the pork belly fry until half cooked.
 Add in the bitter gourd.
 Fry a while and then put in the brown sugar.
-Taste it before serve. (i didn&#39;t put any salt because the bitter gourd probably still taste little bit salty)"
+Taste it before serve. (i didn't put any salt because the bitter gourd probably still taste little bit salty)"
 categories:
 - Recipe
 tags: